yegor256/blog/_drafts/_speech.md

 A few examples of more complex ones:
 "Have you ever heard about ...?"
 "Who of you knows how this works?"
-"Does this look similiar to what you experience on your projects?", and so on.
+"Does this look similar to what you experience on your projects?", and so on.
 Why do you need to do that?
 To know their opinion?
 Not at all.
 You don't care about their opinion.
 You just need to relax yourself.
 That's why your